The Twelve Caesars: Galba

 The book about Galba is short.
 Galba was the first emperor of the Year of the Four Emperors.

-Galba was able to ascend to the throne because Nero's death meant the end of Julio-Claudian dynasty.
+Galba was able to ascend to the throne because Nero's death meant the end of the Julio-Claudian dynasty.

 Suetonius includes a brief description of Galba's family history.
-Suetonius describes Galba as being of noble birth, and born into a noble patrician family.
+Suetonius describes Galba as being of noble birth, as he was born into a noble patrician family.
 Suetonius also includes a brief list of omens regarding Galba and his assassination.

 Most of this book describes Galba's ascension to the throne and his assassination, along with the usual side notes regarding his appearance and related omens.
-Suetonius does not spend much time describing either any accomplishments nor any failures of his reign.
+Suetonius does not spend much time describing either any accomplishments or any failures of his reign.

 According to Suetonius, Galba was killed by Otho's loyalists.

-About this time, Suetonius has exhausted all his imperial archival sources.
+At about this time, Suetonius had exhausted all his imperial archival sources.